jelmansouri/corne-zmk/README.md

 Some element that drove to some choices:
 * I quite often use the mouse on the right hand while using shortcuts with my left hand, these shortcut often involve the Ctrl modifier so it was important to keep if on the left hand, the 3D navigation layout have a subset of Qwerty letters centered around the WASD keys falling on the default rest position.
-* Moving to a given line is usually done through going into the lower layer (holding the middle left thumb key) typing the relative line number, then switching to the raise layer while usually still holding the lower layer and use one of the arrow keys layed out over the hjkl keys in a qwerty keyboard.
+* Moving to a given line is usually done through going into the lower layer (holding the middle left thumb key) typing the relative line number, then switching to the raise layer while usually still holding the lower layer and use one of the arrow keys laid out over the hjkl keys in a qwerty keyboard.
 * The function heys sit on the left cluster, since I usually use shift + function keys when debugging.

 Known issues: